pawanit17/ds_and_algo_interview_prep/README.md

 }
 ```

-## How to achieve O(1) access time for Linked Lists?.
+## :dart: How to achieve O(1) access time for Linked Lists?.
 - Maintain a seperate HashTable - < Integer Index to Memory Address or Object >
 - Every addition/removal to the Linked List should be registered in the HashTable
 - Adds extra space complexity of O(N)
 - Adds extra processing of O(N) for maintaining this cache

-## Finding the common merging point of two Linked Lists
+## :dart: Finding the common merging point of two Linked Lists

 - Use Two stacks
   - Time complexity O(M+N)